 About The Artist

 Liz London’s artwork explores the realms and depths of her personal transformation through her use of sound instruments and mantras while creating art.
 This is accomplished visually, by her means of identification with the natural world, through use of sacred symbolism and using layered abstraction.

-Her intuitive art process often obscures the previous history of the surface and in its texturing often mimics death, rebirth, and both the frailty and resiliency of life.
-Symbols used are often doorways, portals or entrances into other worlds, universes or ‘inner’ landscapes.
-As inspiration she often uses photography from explorations throughout her travels, capturing forgotten and abandoned landscapes combined with symbolic representations.
+Considering herself an intuitive artist, the process often obscures the previous history of the surface through its texturing, often mimicking death, rebirth, the frailty and resiliency of life.
+Symbols can be recognized as sacred doorways, portals or entrances into other worlds, universes, to reveal ‘inner’ landscapes.

-Fictional landscapes recall the passage of time and create a mysterious, surreal and emotional sense of place.
-The work is not meant to be literally narrative but is left open to individual interpretation and self discovery.
+Fictional landscapes recall a certain moment in time, creating a mysterious, surreal, and emotional sense of place.
+The work is not meant to be literal but is left open to the viewers personal own interpretation for self-discovery.

-“I am learning that my art is a philosophical exploration and that my art-making involves a mysterious process of self-discovery.”
-London considers herself an abstract impressionist artist, the painting being most importantly about composition, form, shape and color much like her predecessors in the transcendental painting movement (New Mexico 1938-1942) such as William Lumpkins, Emil Bisttram and Dane Rudhyar.
+London considers herself an abstract transcendental artist, each painting being about symbolism expressing through its composition, form, shape and color much like her predecessors in the transcendental painting movement (New Mexico 1938-1942) such as William Lumpkins, Emil Bisttram and Dane Rudhyar.

-Liz feels William Lumpkins’ quotes expresses her art process as well, “One doesn’t seek to understand the inner self, one allows the inner self to live and create its own image.”
+Liz feels William Lumpkins’ quotes express her art process as well, “One doesn’t seek to understand the inner self, one allows the inner self to live and create its own image.”